 TIP: This type of coat adds bulk to your suitcase, so look for one that is packable with a detachable hood.
-I also suggest wearing your coat to save room in your suitcase, which will also save you from searching through your suitcase for a coat when you land.
+I also suggest wearing your coat on the day of your flight to save room in your suitcase, which will save you from searching through your suitcase for a coat when you land.

 5. Ski Jacket – A ski jacket came in handy when I wore ski pants and participated in activities such as snow tubing and dogsledding.
-It stopped at my waist, and had interior pockets for everything you could imagine.
-There was a bungee cord for securing my mitts.
+It stopped at my waist, and had interior pockets for everything imaginable.
+It even included a bungee cord for securing my mitts.
 A shorter jacket felt much more comfortable when I was active.

 TIP: Look for a jacket that includes an inner band that fastens around the waist.
 This band is meant to keep the cold and snow out when you’re zipping down a hill on skis or a snow tube.

 6. Adjustable, Insulated Ski Pants – Ski pants are an essential item for enjoying outdoor activites in freezing weather.
 The pants I purchased were extremely comfortable, and included an adjustable, nylon inner layer.
 They were adjustable at the waist and around the base of each leg, ensuring a seal that kept warmth in and cold out.

 TIP: Fit varies from brand to brand, and unless you are buying a pair of ski pants in person, find a retailer that provides free shipping and free returns.
 Make sure to read reviews that mention the fit.
 This is important in knowing whether you need to size up or size down.